vvolkl/esc19/architecture/perf.md

 ``perf record  --call-graph=dwarf`` will produce a full call-graph.
 On more recent Intel hardware (since Haswell) one can use ``perf record  --call-graph=lbr`` which is faster and produces a more compact report.
 ``perf report`` can be used to display the detailed profile.
-To indetify performance "hotspot" at code level compile with "-g" and "perf report" will interleave source code with assembler.
+To identify performance "hotspot" at code level compile with "-g" and "perf report" will interleave source code with assembler.

 a wrapper defining more user-friedly name for INTEL counters can be downloaded
 {% highlight bash %}